psharif/SurveySender/README.md

 # SurveySender

-Node, Express, and React Application that uses Google Auth to send Surveys for companies.
+Node and Express Server app that uses Google Auth to send Surveys for companies.